-Buying the “family size” package of ground beef will chop the cost per pound significantly!
+Buying the “family size” package of ground beef will chop the cost per pound significantly and really stretch the food budget!
 But if you use it up faster just because you have more, there go the savings.
 When you get home you need a reliable way to divide the meat into usable portions.

 If a recipe is filling and tastes great with just one pound of ground beef, why use 1 1/4 pounds?
 If you try to eyeball that amount, you can easily be off by a quarter pound.

 Investing in a reliable kitchen scale makes lots of sense.
 You don’t need anything fancy, just make sure to purchase one that can be easily cleaned.
 I have this digital multifunction food scale.

 Vacuum seal portions before placing them in the refrigerator or freezer.
 Or wrap portions tightly with plastic wrap, then place them into freezer-type bags that are sealed completely with excess air pushed out.